JM Bullion ROI Calculator

 An assay is a certificate or encasing that guarantees the purity and authenticity of the accompanying gold piece.
 Assays typically include a serial number, which will match the serial number imprinted on the bar.
 Assays will also include a signature by the official assayer of the piece.

-Gold is always measured by the troy ounce which is equivalent to about 31.103 grams.
+Gold is always measured by the troy ounce, which is equivalent to about 31.103 grams.
 This standard of measurement was created in France during medieval times and was later adopted by the United States in 1828 for standard coinage.
+A troy ounce is slightly heavier than a "regular" ounce, which weighs only 28 grams.

 There are 32.151 troy ounces in one kilogram of gold.